What are Enzymes?

 Each of these categories of enzyme cleaners can either be in powder form or liquid form.
 Knowing these classifications, you can then go on to decide the exact type you need at any given time.
 For most people, especially pet owners, a multi-enzyme cleaner is the most cost-effective solution.
 They prevent you from having to guess the nature of the stain especially when one stain can need multiple agents, the sole drawback is that a multi-enzyme cleaner will generally be slower and less effective than specific cleaners.
 However, spraying slightly more cleaning agents and waiting slightly longer before absorbing the cleaning solution out of the carpet should resolve most stains.

-Why use enzymatic cleaners?
+Why use cleaning enzymes?

 One significant benefit of enzymatic cleaners is their ability to neutralise foul smells that arise from organic stains.